Skip to content

 • snapshot_state Optional[str] - Current state of Sandbox snapshot.

-• snapshot_state_created_at Optional[datetime] - When the snapshot state was created.
+• snapshot_created_at Optional[datetime] - When the snapshot was created.

 Example: